SeldonIO/seldon-server/README.md

  * [General prediction deployment steps](http://docs.seldon.io/prediction-deployment.html)

 ## Keep in touch

-* To be the first to receive product updates and early private releases, please [sign up for our open-source beta list](http://www.seldon.io/open-source/).
+* To be the first to receive product updates and early private releases, please [sign up for our mailing list](http://www.seldon.io/open-source/).
 * Join the [seldon-users group](https://groups.google.com/forum/#!forum/seldon-users) - we encourage you to leave feedback and ask questions in this group so that we can share the answers with the community.
 * Star and watch this Github repo and [other open-source projects](https://github.com/SeldonIO/).
-Watching [our docs repo](https://github.com/SeldonIO/seldonio.github.com) (powered by Github Pages) will be particularly useful as we're currently rolling out documentation - [http://docs.seldon.io](http://docs.seldon.io)
 * Visit our website at http://seldon.io

+## Enterprise

+ * [Engage with us to solve your predictive analytics tasks](http://www.seldon.io/enterprise/).
+We provide both cloud and on-premise managed solutions.

 ## License
 Seldon is available under [Apache Licence, Version 2.0](https://github.com/SeldonIO/seldon-server/blob/master/README.md)